david-prv/prog/README.md

 # ocaml-lists
-Working with lists in OCaml
+Working with OCaml
+This repository was made during lectures